D'Angelo Barksdale: Season 1

 D'Angelo has a son, Tyrell, by his girlfriend Donette.
 She wants D'Angelo to move in with her, but he does not want, or is unable to handle the responsibility of being a regular citizen and family man.

-D'Angelo begins dating a dancer from his uncle's strip club, Shardene Innes, and lives with her for a short time, until Shardene finds out from the police that her colleague Keesha had overdosed, died, and been left in a dumpster after attending a Barksdale crew party.
-She accuses D'Angelo of seeing her as trash that could easily be discarded, and moves out.
-She goes on to cooperate with the police unit investigating the Barksdale clan and later begins a relationship with Lester Freamon.
+He begins dating a dancer from his uncle's strip club, Shardene Innes, and lives with her for a short time, until Shardene finds out from the police that her colleague Keesha had overdosed, died, and been left in a dumpster after attending a Barksdale crew party.
+Shardene accuses D'Angelo of seeing her as trash that could easily be discarded, and moves out, and later goes on to cooperate with the police unit investigating the Barksdale clan, eventually beginning a relationship with Lester Freamon.

 Under D'Angelo's firm leadership, The Pit begins to turn a good profit.
-It nevertheless becomes a cause for concern when its stash is stolen by Omar Little, and, the next day, the police raid.
-Their information is slightly outdated, and they raid a now abandoned stash house, but Lester finds D'Angelo's uncoded pager number on a wall.
+It nevertheless becomes a cause for concern when its stash is stolen by Omar Little, and, the next day, a police raid takes place.
+While the police's information is slightly outdated, and they raid a now-abandoned stash house, Lester finds D'Angelo's uncoded pager number on a wall.

 Stringer chastises D'Angelo for his sloppiness, and Avon places a bounty on Omar's crew.
-Wallace and Poot identify Omar's boyfriend, Brandon, in an arcade.
+One night, Wallace and Poot identify Omar's boyfriend, Brandon, in an arcade.
 D'Angelo relays the message to Stringer, who has Brandon captured, tortured, and killed, and his corpse displayed in the courtyard of Wallace's home.
 Wallace becomes haunted by his role in Brandon's death.

-Relating to Wallace's aversion to the violence of their trade, D'Angelo develops a friendship with Wallace.
-When Wallace wants to leave the business after seeing Brandon's mutilated remains, D'Angelo is supportive and gives him money.
+When Wallace expresses a desire to leave the business after seeing Brandon's mutilated remains, D'Angelo, who has developed a friendship with Wallace during his time in the Pit, is supportive and gives him money, encouraging him to finish his education.

-Stringer begins asking after Wallace.
-D'Angelo senses that Wallace is in trouble and asks Avon to leave him alone, reassuring him that Wallace is no danger to the organization.
-When Wallace returns and asks for his old job back, D'Angelo tries to get him to leave, but is unable to save him.
-Wallace is killed on Stringer's orders, though D'Angelo remains unaware that Bodie and Poot killed him.
+Stringer eventually begins asking after Wallace.
+D'Angelo senses that Wallace is in trouble and requests that Avon "let the boy be", reassuring Avon that Wallace is no danger to the organization.
+When Wallace returns and asks for his old job back, D'Angelo attempts to get him to leave, but is unable to convince him.
+Wallace is murdered by Bodie and Poot on Stringer's orders, though D'Angelo remains unaware of his death.